tdunnington/s3cp/README.md

 go get -u github.com/aws/aws-sdk-go/... go get github.com/tdunnington/s3cp
 ```

+The executable file for your platform will be in $GOPATH/src/github.com/tdunnington/s3cp/.

 ### Step 2 - Setup your AWS S3 Bucket
 Setting up an S3 bucket to work with s3cp is really about security.
 The policy editors have become much